Skip to content

 • where possible, use the password modify extended operation to change passwords

-• always transmit passwords in clear-text so the server can check password quality and history
+• always transmit passwords in clear-text on a secure connection so the server can check password quality and history

 • do not rely on names or values or availability of operational attributes